axiomiety/axiomiety.github.io/articles/misc_sg_vs_uk.markdown

 ## Banking

 Forget free banking - that doesn't quite exist in SG.
+Note that to sign up for most banks, you will need your passport, work/employment pass/IPA letter and residential address.
+It seems DBS (set up by the Government of Singapore) is pretty okay with just an IPA and a passport.
+Other banks can be more strict (like UOB).

 ### Current account